 Boarding is celebrated at Wenona, an inclusive school which values diversity and welcomes girls from all over Australia and elsewhere in the world.
 Up to 50 girls from Years 7 to 12 live in refurbished heritage accommodation in the heart of the School.

 We pride ourselves on providing a safe and supportive environment for all girls in our care.
 Girls enjoy independence, respect, flexibility and fun as well as ample opportunities to pursue a wide range of academic and other activities.

-Director of Boarding Miss Emma Hegerty leads a team of hand-picked and dedicated staff who are carefully chosen to support each student.
+Head of Boarding, Mrs Nonie Ayling, leads a team of dedicated staff who are carefully chosen to support each student.

 Wenona's central yet safe location is right next to green and spacious St Leonards Park, and just a short walk from North Sydney Station and Sydney Harbour.

 On weekends, girls experience Sydney life through activities such as visits to the Aquarium, walking across the Sydney Harbour Bridge to the Rocks Markets and Darling Harbour or taking the ferry to Manly for some shopping.

 Boarders waste no time travelling to and from school.
 Those involved in Wenona's many sporting, debating and cultural activities enjoy being right on site for training, rehearsals and many competitions.